DeFiCh/defichain.com/content/learn.en.md

 ---
 title: Learn
 type: learn
-long_title: Learn more and understand the DeFi Blockchain with videos and how-to guides.
+long_title: Learn more and understand DeFiChain with videos and how-to guides.
 cta_to: Learn
 menu:
   main: